Beggars Banquet: Recording and production

 Glyn Johns, the album's recording engineer and a longtime collaborator of the band, said that Beggars Banquet signalled "the Rolling Stones' coming of age. ...
 I think that the material was far better than anything they'd ever done before.
 The whole mood of the record was far stronger to me musically."
 Producer Jimmy Miller described guitarist Keith Richards as "a real workhorse" while recording the album, mostly due to the infrequent presence of Brian Jones.
 When he did show up at the sessions, Jones behaved erratically due to his drug use and emotional problems.
 Miller said that Jones would "show up occasionally when he was in the mood to play, and he could never really be relied on:

-Even given this, Jones contributes to every track on the album except the final two, playing sitar and tanpura on "Street Fighting Man", slide guitar on "No Expectations", acoustic guitar on "Parachute Woman", harmonica on "Parachute Woman", "Dear Doctor" and "Prodigal Son", Maracas on "Sympathy for the devil", and Mellotron on "Jigsaw Puzzle" and "Stray Cat Blues".
-In a television interview, Jagger recalled that Jones' slide guitar performance on "No Expectations" was the last time he contributed something with care.
+Nevertheless, Jones contributed to eight tracks on the album, playing sitar and tanpura on "Street Fighting Man", acoustic slide guitar on "No Expectations", harmonica on "Parachute Woman", "Dear Doctor" and "Prodigal Son", acoustic guitar and backing vocals on "Sympathy for the Devil", and Mellotron on "Jigsaw Puzzle" and "Stray Cat Blues".
+In a television interview, Mick Jagger recalled that Jones' slide guitar performance on "No Expectations" was the last time he contributed something "of significance" to the band.
 Other than Jones, the principal band members appeared extensively, with Richards providing nearly all of the lead and rhythm guitar work, as well as playing bass on two others, in the place of Bill Wyman, who appears on the rest.
 Drummer Charlie Watts plays the drum kit on all but two tracks, as well as other percussion on the tracks that do not feature a full drum kit.
 Additional parts were played by keyboardist and frequent Rolling Stones collaborator Nicky Hopkins and percussionist Rocky Dijon, among others.

 The basic track of "Street Fighting Man" was recorded on an early Philips cassette deck at London's Olympic Sound Studios, where Richards played a Gibson Hummingbird acoustic guitar, and Watts played on an antique, portable practice drum kit.
-Richards and Jagger were mistakenly credited as writers on "Prodigal Son", a cover of Robert Wilkins's Biblical blues song.
+"Prodigal Son", a cover of Robert Wilkins's Biblical blues song, was originally credited as a Jagger/Richards composition on initial pressings of the album, but was subsequently corrected on later pressings.

-Title and packaging
+Celebrating the completion of the album, Jagger held a party at Vesuvio's nightclub in Central London.
+Paul McCartney attended with an acetate copy of "Hey Jude".
+The song upstaged Beggars Banquet and, in author John Winn's description, "reportedly ruin[ed]" the party.